diversen/ollama-client/README.md

 * load and continue saved dialogs
 * tool support (if enabled)
 * python execution (if enabled)
+* supports ollama and openai models (and others that can use the openai api)

 ## Installation using pipx